MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

     ![Screenshot that shows creation of app](images/hub2s-migration-intune-app.png)

-This may take a few minutes, depending on network connectivity or other factors.
+This might take a few minutes, depending on network connectivity or other factors.
 You can check the upload status under the Notifications tray.

 ### Monitor deployment

 - After deploying, monitor the deployment status in Intune.
-- Navigate to the app in Intune and check the Overview and Assignments tabs to see the status and details of the deployment.
-Ensure you're checking the Device context status, not the User.
+- To see the status of the deployment, navigate to the app in Intune and check the Overview and Assignments tabs.
+Check the Device context status, not the User.

 > [!NOTE]
 > Several factors contribute to how long it takes for the app to finish deployment and installation on the target devices, including device power/sleep state, sync cadence/status with Intune, and related factors.
 Continue to monitor Intune status for indications of successful app deployment.